HB9IMS/wsjt-log-analyzer/README.md

 I higly encurage you to mess around with the number of bins, the axes of the plots etc.!
 It may drasticly enhance the understanding of your propagation.

 In case you have the will and determination, you could also modify the script to take in the received messages and display in real time or something like that...

+### About the Windows executable:

+Let's put it that way: I was approached by @HB9RYZ who asked me to release `.exe`.
+I _quickly_ threw something together, adjusted the code a little and did some sparse tests.
+In my view the lovely part is that you can __modify__ the code to suit your usecases, however, with an `.exe`, this is currently not possible and it won't be my first priority, though it would make sense.
+Before would much rather prioritize a GUI.

 ## Results